ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 ----

-CQL 0410 : unused, this was added to prevent merge conflicts at the end on literally every checkin
+CQL 0410  Unused, this was added to prevent merge conflicts at the end on literally every checkin

 ----